 As humpback whales start to make their spring migration, native Hawaiians are lining up to marvel at these peaceful giants.
-After spending their summer feeding in the coastal waters of Alaska, the humpbacks migrate to Hawaii to mate and give birth during the winter and spring months (November to May), making February and March the peak time for whale-watching.
+After spending their summer feeding in the coastal waters of Alaska, the humpbacks migrate to Hawaii to mate and give birth during the winter and spring months (November to May), making February and March the peak time for whale sightings.
 According to the natives, the coastal waters off of Kauai Island are the whales’ favorite spot to set up their nursery.

-During the mating season humpbacks are more restless, resulting in more surface activity and more opportunities to get a peek at these gentle creatures.
-For the economical whale enthusiast, visiting great lookout spots like Kilauea Point Lighthouse, Spouting Horn Park, or Kealia Lookout can give a wonderful vantage point to see a breaching whale or catch a tail slap.
+During the mating season, humpbacks are more restless, resulting in more surface activity and more opportunities to get a peek at these gentle creatures.
+For the economical whale enthusiast, visiting great lookout hot spots like Kilauea Point Lighthouse, Spouting Horn Park, or Kealia Lookout can give a wonderful vantage point to see a breaching whale or catch a tail slap.

 Make it a Memorable Experience With Whale Watching Tours in Hawaii

 Whale-watching trips are not new to Hawaiian culture and have become a popular pastime for vacationers due to its calming effects.
 Guests slow down, sit, wait, and relax while looking for the peaceful humpback as it makes its annual pilgrimage from the cold waters of Alaska.
 These peak months offer Kauai visitors a once in a lifetime experience.

 For more information about whale watching tours offered around Kauai, talk to the Koloa Landing® Concierge.